jronallo/microdata_schemaorg_example/source/code4lib.html.md

 elsewhere on the web."
 This is the main
 mechanism by which Microdata natively supports something like linked data.
+(When serialized to RDF the `itemid` of an item would become the [global identifier](http://www.w3.org/TR/2012/WD-microdata-rdf-20120112/) used as the subject of triples.)
 The other URLs used as values throughout Microdata do not provide this linkability, and the assumption is that consumers will have a built-in knowledge of the